 The Foundation follows the restricted fund method of accounting for contributions, which include bequests and other donations.
 Bequests and other donations are recognized when received.
 Unrestricted contributions are recognized as revenue of the General Fund in the year received.
-Donor restricted contributions for specific purposes are recognized as revenue with 85% recorded in the Restricted Fund and 15% in the General Fund to support highest priority needs.
+Donor restricted contributions for specific purposes are recognized as revenue.
 Donor restricted contributions requiring the capital to be maintained permanently are recognized as revenue of the Endowment Fund.

-Investment income (loss) consists of interest, dividends and change in fair value of investments, net of safekeeping and investment counsel and other investment expenses.
-Investment income earned on the Endowment Fund or Restricted Fund resources that must be spent on donor-designated activities is recognized as revenue of the Restricted Fund.
+Investment income consists of interest, dividends and change in fair value of investments, net of investment counsel and other investment expenses.
+Investment income earned on the Endowment Fund or Restricted Fund resources that must be spent on donor designated activities is recognized as revenue of the Restricted Fund.
 Investment income subject to donor restrictions stipulating that it be added to the endowment is recognized as revenue of the Endowment Fund.
 Unrestricted investment income earned on Endowment Fund, Restricted Fund and General Fund resources is recognized as revenue of the General Fund.
 Investment losses are allocated in a manner consistent with investment income.